Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Characteristic At Least 5

 Looking through the elements of order $26$ in $E_7$, we find one $\hat x$ that squares to $x$, and if $\theta$ is a primitive $26$th root of $1$ with $\theta^2=\zeta$, we have that the eigenvalues of $\hat x$ are

-This stabilizes the $4$-space of $\Vmin$ stabilized by $H$ (as well as the $6$-spaces and the sum of the $12$- and $10$-spaces), so the stabilizer $Y$ of this $4$-space is either an almost simple group $\PGL_2(25)$ modulo $Z(G)$ or $H$ is not the socle of an almost simple maximal subgroup.
-The eigenvalues of $\hat x$ on $L(G)$ are
+This stabilizes the $4$-space of $M(E_7)$ stabilized by $H$ (as well as the $6$-spaces and the sum of the $12$- and $10$-spaces).
+Write $Y$ for the stabilizer of this $4$-space: since there is a unique irreducible $4$-space of $M(E_7)$ stabilized by $H$, $Y$ is $N_{\Aut^+(\bG)}(H)$-stable by Proposition \ref{prop:intersectionstabilizers}.

-so $\gen{H,\hat x}$ is not $\PGL_2(25)$ by Corollary \ref{cor:sl2nopgl}.
-By Proposition \ref{prop:possiblemaximals}, either $H$ is contained in a member of $\ms X^\sigma$ or $H$ is contained in a copy of the Rudvalis group $Ru$ (which is really $2\cdot Ru$) acting on $\Vmin$ as $28\oplus 28^*$ by the table in \cite{litterickmemoir}.
-Since this is incompatible with the action of $H$, we get that $H$ is contained inside a member of $\ms X^\sigma$, and this $4$-space stabilizer must itself be positive dimensional.
+We apply Propositions \ref{prop:maximalnotinP} and \ref{prop:possiblemaximals} to $H$ and $Y$.
+Since $Y$ stabilizes a $4$-space on $M(E_7)$, certainly $Y$ does not contain the Rudvalis simple group.
+Thus while $H$ is not a maximal member of $\mathscr P$, the results still apply and either $Y\leq N_{\bG}(H)$ or $H$ is strongly imprimitive.
+As the composition factors of $M(E_7)\downarrow_H$ are not stable under a field automorphism of $H$, if $Y\leq N_{\bG}(H)$ then $Y\cong \PGL_2(25)$ (as $\Out(H)$ has order $4$, with generators a diagonal automorphism and a field automorphism).